-Social Media Account: a personal, individual, and non-work related account with an electronic medium or service where users may create, share, or view user-generated content, including videos, photographs, blogs, podcasts, messages, emails or website profiles or locations, such as FaceBook, Twitter, LinkedIn, MySpace, Instagram.
+"Social Media Account": means a personal, individual, and non-work related account with an electronic medium or service where users may create, share, or view user-generated content, including videos, photographs, blogs, podcasts, messages, emails or website profiles or locations, such as FaceBook, LinkedIn, or Instagram.

-Professional/education Social Media Account: an account with an electronic medium or service where users may create, share, or view user-generated content, including videos, photographs, blogs, podcasts, messages, emails or website profiles or locations, such as FaceBook, Twitter, LinkedIn, MySpace, Instagram.
+"Professional/education Social Media Account": means an account with an electronic medium or service where users may create, share, or view usergenerated content, including videos, photographs, blogs, podcasts, messages, emails or website profiles or locations, such as FaceBook, LinkedIn, or Instagram.

-Blogs: are a type of networking and can be either social or professional in their orientation.
+"Blogs": means a type of networking and can be either social or professional in their orientation.
 Professional blogs are encouraged and can provide a place for teachers to post homework, keep parents up-to-date, and interact with students concerning school related activities.
 Social blogs are discouraged to the extent they involve teachers and students in a non-education oriented format.